Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning

-Based on our qualitative observations from Figure \ref{fig3}, three questions may naturally arise as further verifying the qualitative observations.\begin{enumerate} \item[(I)] Just observing the objectives change may not be comprehensive enough to estimate whether both the acquisition functions are sampling toward the ``correct'' directions, i.e., whether the sampling directions are moving toward higher objective values (i.e., the design goal).\item[(II)] Can we generally verify the accuracy of the approximated GPR approximated design space?\item[(III)] Concerning the observations in Figure \ref{fig3} \textbf{C1} \& \textbf{C2}, what are the exact geometries represented by the changing variables? \end{enumerate}
+Three questions may naturally arise from the simulation-based Bayesian optimizations:\begin{enumerate} \item[(I)] Just observing the changes in the objectives may not be comprehensive enough to estimate whether both the acquisition functions are sampling toward the ``correct'' directions, i.e., whether the sampling directions are moving toward higher objective values which is the design goal.\item[(II)] Can we generally verify the accuracy of the design space approximated by GPR?\item[(III)] What are the exact geometries represented by the changing variables? \end{enumerate}

-Note that these three questions are fundamental in our following analysis for different materials design cases.
-Here, to answer Question (I), we generate Figure \ref{fig4}, to visualize the sampling process during the optimizations, and characterize them with the overall sampling density.
-To answer Questions (II) \& (III), we generate Figure \ref{fig5}, to characterize the approximated design space using simulations and visually show the general trends captured by the approximated models and simulation points.
+Note that these three questions are fundamental in our following analyses for different materials design cases.
+Here, to answer Question (I), we visualize the sampling process during the optimizations and characterize them with the overall sampling density (Figure \ref{fig4}).
+To answer Questions (II) \& (III), we characterize the approximated design space using simulations and visually show the general trends captured by the approximated models and simulation points (Figure \ref{fig5}).
 We then further visualize the geometries extracted from the characterization simulations.